 With the increase of research on bimodal bilingualism in recent years, we are beginning to see comparisons between unimodal bilinguals and their bimodal peers.
 While there seem to be similarities in function between the two groups, there are also some differences in the mechanisms that underlie their language processing.
 The research outlined in the previous sections has established certain similarities between the processing patterns of bimodal and unimodal bilinguals, enabling us to consider how phenomena found in studies with unimodal bilinguals might manifest in bimodal bilinguals.
 In other words, how might the architecture of the language processing system vary?
 Do bimodal and unimodal bilinguals utilize the same information (e.g., bottom-up segmental information or top-down linguistic context) to the same degree?
-To begin to answer these questions, it may be useful to consider current models of bilingual language processing in light of bimodal bilingual research.
-In doing so, we may gain a deeper understanding of how and why bimodal bilinguals process language the way that they do, as well as how bilinguals in general utilize linguistic input.
+To begin to answer these questions, it may be useful to consider current models of bilingual language processing in light of bimodal bilinguals process language the way that they do, as well as how bilinguals in general utilize linguistic input.